mukhametdinovigor/django-orm-watching-storage/README.md

 ## How to install.

 Download code.
-For this project you need such environment variables: `DATABASE_HOST, DATABASE_NAME, DATABASE_USER, DATABASE_PASSWORD, SECRET_KEY, DEBUG`.
+For this project you need such environment variables: `DATABASE_HOST, DATABASE_PORT, DATABASE_NAME, DATABASE_USER, DATABASE_PASSWORD, SECRET_KEY, DEBUG`.
 Put them into .env file, and assign them according values.
 It should look like this:

 ```
  - DATABASE_HOST=checkpoint.devman.org
+ - DATABASE_PORT=5434
  - DATABASE_NAME=checkpoint
  - DATABASE_USER=guard
  - DATABASE_PASSWORD=osim5